 The City Manager form of government was replaced with a large, expensive and cumbersome form of government that the City of Edmonton was at that moment freeing itself from.
 It was more than a little ironical, and amusing now that I look back on it, that after leading Fort McMurray’s development was as consultant to the City of Edmonton.
 I was tasked with advising the Council on how to move from a Board of Control to a City Manager government, and in bringing forward candidates for the post of City Manager.

 What of the future?
 Well McMurray, though its economic base is oil, still has an important trade and transportation role that will continue to grow.
 In 1981, in my annual report to City Council, I suggested that the day will come when Fort McMurray will have as much a leadership role in the region as a government centre, as it does in support of oil sands development.
 And that too has come to pass.

-[David G. Jones of Nova Scotia was New Town, then City Manager of Fort McMurray during the years leading into City Status.
-Following local and senior government engagements in Alberta and Ontario, he entered the federal service as a senior manager.
-He retired in 2005 having served Treasury Board and the Privy Council Office, among other organizations.
+[David G. Jones was New Town, then City Manager of Fort McMurray during the years leading into City Status.
+Following a career in management consultancy and service to local government, he entered the federal service as an executive with the Treasury Board (TBS).
+He retired in 2005 having served TBS, the Privy Council Office, PWGSC and the RCMP.
 David was named an Honorary Fellow of the University of King’s College as a result of his work in adult education and the promotion of university affairs at King’s, Athabasca University and Royal Roads.
+In 2002 he was named a recipient of the Queen’s Jubilee Medal for his work with the Royal Canadian Mounted Police.
 He continues to write and lecture on the subjects of organizational governance, strategic planning and peace.]

 This little story is dedicated to former Fort McMurray Mayor and New Town Board Member, the late Claire Peden – a man of great wisdom who provided support and guidance during very challenging times.